Mickey Duff: Four-year career as boxer

 Duff became a professional boxer aged fifteen, and boxed for four years.
 According to Mickey, he chose the name Duff from the character, "Jackie-Boy Duffy" from the movie Cash and Carry, though the character actually came from the 1941 boxing movie, Ringside Maisie.
 The ring name hid his boxing career from his disapproving father, with whom he would have a strained relationship for life, though for other reasons.
 Starting his career after WWII, from September, 1945, to May, 1946, Duff fought fourteen bouts in the greater London area, winning twelve, with only one loss and one draw.
 He eventually achieved a 75% winning boxing record in a career that included around fifty fights, but lost his last professional bout on December 7, 1948, against Scottish boxer Neil McCearn, in West Ham, in an eight round points decision.
 BoxRec, the online boxing record site, lists 46 of his better-publicized bouts.

 Achievements as boxing promoter, match-maker, and manager

 After briefly working selling sewing machines, Duff returned to boxing to make matches across the UK.
 In the late 1950s Jack Solomons was England's greatest boxing promoter.
 As Solomons' ironclad control of British boxing waned, a new team began to form with Duff as match maker, Jarvis Astaire as manager, and friend and mentor Harry Levene, as promoter.
 He also had as partners Terry Lawless, Mike Barrett, and the British Broadcasting Company (BBC).
 One publication described Duff and his partners's ascendancy in the boxing world, as "an efficient cartel which broke one monopoly and established another."
-Duff become vastly more famous as a manager, matchmaker, and promoter than he was as a London area boxer.
+Duff became vastly more famous as a manager, matchmaker, and promoter than he was as a London area boxer.
 His participation and strong position in the sport as a promoter and matchmaker would extend over four decades from 1953 through 1997.